DusteDdk/aq2-tng-bk/bin/README.txt

 excstreak (default "12")

-//If set, logs end-of-round stats in html format to given file, can be served with a webserver like moongoose, apache or iis. boonehtml (default empty = not logging, example: set boonehtml "C:\www\boone.html")
+//If set, logs end-of-round stats in html format to given file, can be served with a webserver like moongoose, apache or iis. boonehtml (default empty = not logging.
+Example: set boonehtml "C:\www\boone.html")

-//If set, logs boone events to given file in json format (one json entry per line) boonejson (default empty, example: set boonejson "C:\aq2\boone.json")
+//If set, logs boone events to given file in json format (one json entry per line) boonejson (default empty = not logging.
+Example: set boonejson "/home/dusted/boone.json")